 Season 8 episode 2 of ITV1’s Love Your Garden has just aired, so let’s take a look together at my 5 favourite plants that featured in this episode.
-Scroll down for your chance to win the Kent and Stowe spade and fork that I used during filming!

 Otherwise known as foam flower, this gorgeous plant is a clump-forming perennial which will bounce back year after year to give you a fantastic array of colours from spring right through to autumn.
 Its star-shaped flowers on elongated, elegant spires are ballerina pink while in bud, turning to soft white as they open.
 The flowers last from May to July and the green-tinged-with-purple foliage adds interest to the garden even when not in flower.
 Tolerant of full or partial shade, these beautiful plants are a great choice for ground cover in sheltered, shady borders and do superbly in any type of soil except sand.

 A large, evergreen shrub, growing to 2 metres square, Viburnum burkwoodii is so delightfully unfussy that you can put it literally anywhere and it will go crackers.
 Full sun, partial shade or full shade, sheltered or exposed, any soil type and any pH, Viburnum burkwoodii couldn’t care less!
 In addition to adding great structure to the garden with its glossy, evergreen foliage, this plant puts out tightly-packed heads of deliciously-scented white flowers in spring.
 Planting near a doorway or path with enable you to enjoy its wonderful fragrance fully whilst in bloom.

 3. Aquilegia ‘Spring Magic’